SteveWhiteCopywrites/Sports_Writing/README.md

 ## ACT Community

 [ACT.Community](https://act.community/), formerly Athlete Career Transition, supports professional athletes as they transition from elite sport into new careers.
-I produced blog and ghostwritten thought-leadership content for founders Andy and Steve Moore and senior team members.
-Content published on LinkedIn and the ACT website in partnership with [Ouma](https://www.ouma.co.uk/) creative marketing team.
+Following weekly consultation and collaboration with ACT heads and [Ouma](https://www.ouma.co.uk/) creative marketing team, I produced around 35 blog and ghostwritten thought-leadership content for founders Andy and Steve Moore and senior ACT team members.
+Content published on LinkedIn and the ACT website in partnership with [Ouma](https://www.ouma.co.uk/).

+I wrote social media copy to support delivery of blogs, as well as further ACT deliverables, including copy for job vacancies, athlete opportunities, announcements, and success stories.
+Publishing of these items was handled by [Ouma](https://www.ouma.co.uk/).

 ### Blog: What can we learn from athletes' career transitions?
 [Click here](https://www.linkedin.com/pulse/what-can-we-learn-from-athletes-career-transitions-andy-moore/?trackingId=3e5%2F5OzKRS6mRB5%2BMOm3Rw%3D%3D) to see the blog on LinkedIn.